GilDev/TaraniTunes/README.md

 --------------------

 Here's a video explaining everything, from the installation to the usage.
-It has not been updated for this version but still helpful:
+It has not been updated for this version but still helpful!

 [![TaraniTunes Instruction Video](https://img.youtube.com/vi/gCiody4izEs/0.jpg)](https://youtu.be/gCiody4izEs)

-The installation process changed a bit, principaly the `playlist.txt` syntax, the `Logical Switches` and `Timer3`.
+The installation process changed a bit, principaly the `playlist` syntax, the `Logical Switches` and `Timer3`.
 These changes automatically play the next song without user input allowing you too:
 "KEEP YOUR HANDS ON THE STICKS WHERE THEY BELONG!" while listening to music.
 Please refer to the following instructions.